uktrade/jupyterhub-feedback-form/README.md

-# content-request-form
+# jupyterhub-feedback-form

 ## Overview

-A form to request content changes to GOV.UK / Great.gov.uk websites.
-User access is controlled by the DIT authbroker/staff-sso, and submitted tickets are inserted into the content team's Jira board.
+A form to submit feedback on about JupyterHub/JupyterLab.

 ## Dependencies